uholeschak/ediabaslib/docs/ENET_WiFi_Adapter.md

 You have to open the adapter and press the reset button after the adapter has booted.

 ## Use the adapter with INPA, Tool32 or ISTA-D
-You could use the Bluetooth adapter on a windows PC with INPA, Tool32 or ISTA-D as a replacement for an ENET adapter cable.
+You could use the ENET WiFi adapter on a windows PC with INPA, Tool32 or ISTA-D as a replacement for an ENET adapter cable.
+If the vehicle is in your local network the will be also detected.
 The following steps are required to establish the connection:
 * Install [.NET framework 4.7.2](https://dotnet.microsoft.com/en-us/download/dotnet-framework/net472) or higher and [VS2015 C++ runtime](https://www.microsoft.com/de-de/download/details.aspx?id=48145) (recommended, but not required)
 * Optionally connect the ENET adapter with the PC.
 The PC automatically gets an IP address from the adapter DHCP server.
 * Download the [latest binary](https://github.com/uholeschak/ediabaslib/releases/latest) package and extract the .zip file.
 Start `Api32\EdiabasLibConfigTool.exe` and follow the instructions in the status window: Search the adapter, select it, optionally click `Connect`, click `Check Connection` and patch the required EDIABAS installations.